d3x0r/STFRPhysics/AI/Revised/WIP/galactic_dynamics_no_dark_matter.md

 - The **central concentration**: a steep gradient near the galactic center, controlled by $\rho_0, \rho_1, r_1$.
 - The **broad disk**: a slower decline through the bulk of the visible disk, controlled by $\rho_2, r_2, r_3$.
 - The **outer transition**: the shoulder where the disk gives way to the faint outer regions, controlled by $\rho_3, r_4$.
-- The **faint tail**: the declining outermost segment terminating at $r_5$, where the occupancy reaches zero.
+- The **terminal falloff**: the declining outermost segment terminating at $r_5$, where the occupancy rapidly reaches zero.

-Although the profile has nine free numerical values, it is *not* a nine-parameter fit.
+Although the profile has ten free numerical values, it is *not* a ten-parameter fit.
 The radii are constrained to monotonic ordering with minimum gaps between successive values, and each radius is hard-clamped to a bounded range (for example $r_1 \in [0.020, 0.180]$, $r_2 \in [0.050, 0.320]$, and so on through $r_5 \in [0.700, 2.200]$).
 The densities are likewise constrained to be non-negative and to participate in the declining-gradient structure.
 The effective degrees of freedom are closer to those of a single monotonically declining gradient sampled at ordered radii: a structural form chosen to match the observed compound profile of typical galaxies, not a flexible curve-fitter.

 The constraint structure is essential to the interpretation of the result.
-A nine-parameter unconstrained fit could reproduce essentially any rotation curve.
+A ten-parameter unconstrained fit could reproduce essentially any rotation curve.
 The constrained gradient cannot — and the fact that it nonetheless reproduces 177 distinct rotation curves at high precision is the result this paper presents.

 ### 3.2 The velocity-response computation